AfterShokz Aeropex Review – Are They Worth Your Money?

 Additionally, you can connect the AfterShokz headphones to 2 devices at the same time.

 The feature is called Multipoint (already mentioned under Bluetooth), so you can be listening to music on one device and answer calls on the other.

 While we can argue about the utility of apps, it’s a fact most wireless headphones in this price range come with one.

-Aeropex doesn’t have any app you could use for equalizing, finding more user information, locating it or other usual app functions.
+The Aeropex don’t have any app you could use for equalizing, finding more user information, locating it or other usual app functions.

 Pressing the buttons gives solid feedback, so you always know when you’ve pressed a button.

-With the combination of the 3 buttons, multifunction, volume+ and volume- you can use all the functions.
+With the combination of the 3 multifunction buttons, that work as the volume rocker, power button, and song selector you can use all the features.

 It’s pretty straightforward and easy to use.
 We won’t go deeper into this.